shorthills-ai/llama_index/docs/understanding/loading/loading.md

 2. Transform the data
 3. Index and store the data

-We cover indexing/storage in [future](/docs/understanding/indexing/indexing.md) [sections](/docs/understanding/storing/storing.md).
-In this guide we'll mostly talk about loaders and transformations.
+We cover indexing/storage in [future](/understanding/indexing/indexing.md) [sections](/understanding/storing/storing.md).
+In this guide, we'll mostly talk about loaders and transformations.

 ## Loaders